scds/text-analysis-3/tmpython.md

 What Gensim adds to our preprocessing workflow is the ability to remove accents and the outputting of a list of unicode string tokens that we can then use for topic modeling in Gensim.
 If you are working with languages others than English, you may not wish to remove accents; Elvia Arroyo-Ramirez [has written about the linguistic imperlialism](https://medium.com/on-archivy/invisible-defaults-and-perceived-limitations-processing-the-juan-gelman-files-4187fdd36759) common to working computationally with text.

+If you wish, you can also supply `gensim.utils.simple_preprocess` with an optional parameter to omit words of a particular length, e.g. min_len=3 will exclude words less than 3 characters.
+In the code block below, you would write `new = gensim.utils.simple_preprocess(text, deacc = True, min_len=3)`.
+As with removing stopwords, setting a higher minimum word length can help to discard common words that are not relevant to your analysis but it will depend on your corpus.

 You can rewrite (for additional practice and experience) or copy and paste the text below to the end of your script.
 Because creating the SpaCy `Doc` object in the previous step takes time and does not need to be repeated by running the entire script again, you may wish to simply select the new lines of code you added in the current step and use the `F9` key to run the selection.

     # Preprocess texts